dib-lab/2013-srop-summer/assembly-exercise.rst

 Tomorrow, we'll cover ways of graphing some of your statistics.
 One possible project to present on Friday is your analysis of these various assemblies.

+**Update**: `Here's an IPython Notebook <http://nbviewer.ipython.org/urls/raw.github.com/ged-lab/2013-srop-summer/master/srop-2013-assembly-stats.ipynb>`__ that shows you average length stats for a bunch of assemblies.

 Questions and thoughts to address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~